clowwindy/shadowsocks-libev/README.md

 git submodule update --init --recursive
 ```

-### Build and install the latest mbedTLS and libsodium
+### Build and install with recent mbedTLS and libsodium

+You have to install libsodium 1.0.8 or later before building.

+If your system is too old to provide libmbedtls and libsodium (later than **v1.0.8**),
+you will need to either install those libraries manually or upgrade your system.

+If your system provides with those libraries, you **should** **not** install them
+from source.
+You should jump this section and install them from distribution
+repository instead.

 ```bash
 export LIBSODIUM_VER=1.0.11